smith/jesyll/README.markdown

     src/_posts/Index.html
     src/_Intro.html  (an HTML fragment)

-These are both literal HTML files:
+But these are both literal HTML files, served exactly as is in the output:

     src/Intro.html
     src/posts/Intro.html